theyadeeyadee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello as olleh
+script that adds execute permission to all subdirectories of the current dir